THE CHALLENGE

 The Mission

-The Aqualunar Challenge mission scenario sets out in further detail what we mean by purifying water on the moon: teams should design with this mission in mind.
+The Aqualunar Challenge mission scenario sets out in further detail what we mean by purifying water on the moon.

 Your team’s technology has been ferried to the Moon onboard an uncrewed spacecraft and has touched down near the rim of Shackleton Crater, near the Lunar South Pole